PhamTrungHieu2001/Bike-Buyers/README.md

 # Bike-Buyers

 ## Objective
-The primary objective of this project is to analyze the demographic characteristics of bike buyers, focusing on identifying trends and patterns within different categories.
-The analysis aims to provide insights into which type of people are likely to purchase a bike, helping stakeholders understand their customer base better.
+The primary objective of this project is to analyze the demographic characteristics of bike buyers and provide insights into which type of people are likely to purchase a bike.

 ## Data source
 The data is sourced from this [GitHub repository](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx).
 The dataset contains detailed information about individuals who have or have not purchased bikes.
-The data includes various attributes that can be used to analyze patterns and factors influencing bike purchasing decisions.

 Attributes:
 - **ID**: Unique identifier for each individual.